 The breast surgery specialists at Rocky Mountain Breast Specialists (RMBS) provide detailed information about each procedure and when they’re most effective.

 Breast surgery is a common treatment option for breast cancer.
 Both a mastectomy and lumpectomy have similar outcomes.
-The right type of surgery depends on a patient’s treatment goals, overall health, and type of breast cancer.
+The right type of surgery depends on a patient’s treatment goals, stage, overall health, and type of breast cancer.
 Whether a patient plans to undergo breast reconstruction can influence their surgical treatment decision.
 The multidisciplinary care team at RMBS provides support to help every patient choose the surgery option that’s best for them.

 What Is a Lumpectomy?